-With simple ingredients and one bowl, you can whip up a nutritious muffin that the whole family will love.
-They make a great grab-and-go breakfast or snack – I especially love lathering one up with some creamy almond butter…yum!
+With simple ingredients and one bowl, you can whip up a healthy carrot muffin that the whole family will love.
+These muffins make a great grab-and-go breakfast or snack.
+I especially love lathering one up with some creamy almond butter.
+Yum!

-Some features of this recipe are the whole grain flour (higher in fibre and richer in nutrients than white flour), the grated carrots (rich in fibre and vitamin A – plus you won’t even taste them!), and the fact that the recipe can easily be tailored to your dietary patterns.
-I made the recipe vegan by using a “flax egg” and coconut oil, but feel free to use a regular old egg and butter if that suits you better.
+Additionally, this recipe can easily be tailored to your individual dietary patterns.
+I made the recipe vegan by using a “flax egg” (1 tbsp ground flax mixed with 3 tbsp water) and coconut oil, but feel free to use a conventional large egg and butter if that suits you better.
+The muffins will be just as delicious and nourishing!

 - 1 tbsp ground flaxseed